-The EU General Data Protection Regulation (GDPR) is about 2 years old, and we’re beginning to understand how it works.
-So far, it’s a cautionary tale for every business with an E.U. presence – and, as other countries adopt the GDPR model, for any organization anywhere.
+The EU General Data Protection Regulation (GDPR) is a cautionary tale for every business with an E.U. presence – and, as other countries adopt the GDPR model, for any organization anywhere.
 If you’re not doing anything to become GDPR compliant, don’t be surprised if they turn a spotlight on you.
 Let’s take a look at what GDPR enforcement means.

 Pretty much everybody.
 If you do business in the E.U., it could be you.
 Enforcement targets have included British Airways, hospitals, retailers; even public schools and mom-and-pop internet cafes.
 So no matter your size or international presence, don’t imagine for a moment that you’re exempt from compliance or enforcement.
 Yes, they do go after the big, obvious actors – we’ve heard about Google and Facebook – but their strategy is to target a broad sample just to keep you on their toes.
 You could be next, regardless of who you are, what you do and how big or small your organization.